 put his air inside Adam that made Adam come alive.

 Selfishness, Anger, Stealing, Lying, Impatience

-A Fun Song about
+A Fun Song

 Moses - A Great Leader